simeononsecurity/setup-scripts/README.md

 Set up scripts for various OS'es.

 ## Notes:
-- These are not meant to be run directly by anyone other than SimeonOnSecurity.
+- These are public so that you may learn from them to further automate your deployments.
-  - Rather, these are public so that you may learn from them to further automate your deployments.
+- **Do Not** run these commands or scripts directly.

 ## Direct Install Scripts:
 ### Windows 10 Install and Configure: